 The kids need to see you two operating as a unit and on the same page about major decisions.
-If the kids think their dad doesn’t support what you’re asking them to do or the way you’re enforcing the rules, they won’t want to cooperate with you.
+If the kids think their parent doesn’t support what you’re asking them to do or the way you’re enforcing the rules, they won’t want to cooperate with you.

 …With The Ex

-…With His Family And Friends
+…With Their Family And Friends